TerenceLiu98/TerenceLiu98/README.md

 - ChunKit_Lau
 - JunJie LIU

-I was born in 1998 and I used to be a statistics Undergradute student in BNU-HKBU UIC and I am now the Research Assistant in STAT department(BNU-HKBU UIC).
+I got my Bacholer degree from BNU-HKBU UIC Statistics deparment and I am going to be a Mphil in Hong Kong Baptist Univeristy.
-I am also one of the co-founders of [@UICHCC](https://uichcc.com) (UIC Computer Club) and Cyclododecene, a data analysis group;
+I am also one of the co-founders of [@UICHCC](https://uichcc.com) (UIC Homebrew Computer Club) and Cyclododecene, a data analysis group(no long exists);
-My final year project is about “Acceralte the Asymmetric Cryptosystem with GPU”, which is not statistics-related, as my supervisor is a professor in physics.
-His interest is in numerical computing & computer science.
+My final year project's Topic “Acceralte the Asymmetric Cryptosystem with GPU”, which is not statistics-related, as my supervisor is a professor in physics.
+He is interested in numerical computing acceleration and data-driven modelling.

 🔭 I’m currently working on Beijing Normal University - Hong Kong Baptist Universtiy Department of Statistics as a Research Assistant.
 As being a RA, I am now focusing on